In This Article

 Many of us are used to the technology from its prevalence in science fiction films.
 However, in fact, it offers concrete benefits in the real world to marketers and other business professionals interested in marketing research.
 That is because it allows you to simulate a lot of the environments in which you would want to conduct research, without needing to use those environments for real.
 This offers multiple benefits:

 - Virtual reality allows you to simulate formats such as stores, user experiences, retail pop-ups, bank branches, car dealerships and retail decision points without having to build them.
-This can be an enormous cost saving for companies to not have to physically build out different environments they are considering testing.
+This can be an enormous cost savings since there is no need to physically build out different environments considered for testing.

-- As you can switch between the simulated realities more or less with the flick of a switch – virtual reality research also has the benefit of speed.
-You can gauge end-user engagement with and reaction to what you are testing almost as soon as you have come up with it, rather than having to wait while a physical mock-up is built.
+- Virtual reality research also has the benefit of speed as you can switch between the simulated realities more or less with the flick of a switch .
+You can gauge end-user engagement with, and reaction to what you are testing almost as soon as you have come up with it, rather than having to wait while a physical mock-up is built.

-- As the process is so quick, an additional benefit is that it is easier to iterate what you share with respondents on the fly.
-When building physical assets, if you want to reorder the assortment in a shelf mock-up based on respondents’ reaction in early testing, you will need to take a break in the research of hours or more.
-With virtual reality simulation, you can change as you go based on what you are hearing in your in-depth interviews of respondents who have been exposed to the virtual reality.
+- Since the process is so quick, it is easier to iterate what you share with respondents on the fly.
+When building physical assets, if you want to reorder the assortment in a shelf mock-up based on respondents’ reaction in early testing, it could take hours or more to make these changes.
+With virtual reality simulation, you can change as you go.
 That means that with the less time, you can move further ahead in your research and learning objectives.
 It helps you to reach for possible solutions during the marketing research, rather than focusing primarily on merely understanding the current blocks to the desired behavior.

 - During consumer research, you can test multiple environments or formats, without incurring the time and cost of moving your team and consumer respondents between various locations in the physical world.

 - Virtual reality research can be conducted in the convenience and relative comfort of a centrally located research facility.
 This can save time versus moving between disparate research locations, especially if they are in different marketplaces.
-Using a centrally located research facility cuts time and travel costs, but also makes it more convenient for senior decision-makers to participate in some of the research without having to commit days of their schedule at a time.
+Using a centrally located research facility cuts time and travel costs, but also makes it more convenient for senior decision-makers to participate in some of the research without having to commit days of their schedule.

 Virtual Reality is a proven technology already in mainstream use